 "I'll be waiting," replied Touchstone firmly.
 "Who knows what time it is down here anyway?"

 "And I'll wait, it seems," added Mogget.
 "Unless I want to swim out of here.
-Which I don't May the Charter be with you Sabriel'
+Which I don't.

-don't.
 May the Charter be with you, Sabriel."

 "And with you," said Sabriel.
 She looked around the dark expanse of the reservoir.
-She still couldn't sense any of the Dead out there-and yet . . .
+She still couldn't sense any of the Dead out there-and yet...